-As part of continuing improvement efforts to improve the organ allocation system, staff conduct gap analyses of allocation policies and the way data is collected and used for allocation in UNetSM.
-During the gap analysis focused on lung allocation, several areas for clarification were identified and prioritized for implementation in conjunction with the changes to the lung allocation score (LAS) that were approved at the December 2020 OPTN Board of Directors Meeting.
+As part of continuing improvement efforts to improve the organ allocation system, staff conduct assessments of allocation policies and how data is collected and used for allocation in UNetSM.
+During the assessment focused on lung allocation, several areas for clarification were identified and prioritized for implementation in conjunction with the changes to the lung allocation score (LAS) approved at the December 2020 OPTN Board of Directors Meeting.
 The previously approved proposal, "Updated Cohort for Calculation of the Lung Allocation Score (LAS),"1 is planned for implementation in the fall of 2021.
-This project focuses on the most urgent changes that can improve the application programming interface (API) integration and implementation of this scheduled LAS update.
+This proposal focuses on the most urgent changes that can improve the application programming interface (API) integration if implemented at the same time as the scheduled LAS update.
 These proposed changes are related to the use of body mass index (BMI), pulmonary fibrosis, and bronchiolitis in the LAS.
-This proposal will change the way dates are collected when a transplant hospital updates a candidate's height or weight, which are used to calculate BMI, and will change which specific sub-diagnoses receive coefficient adjustments in calculating LAS.
+This proposal will change the way dates are collected when a transplant hospital updates a candidate's height or weight, which are used to calculate BMI, and will clarify which specific subdiagnoses receive coefficient adjustments in calculating LAS.